 You're a winner and you don't even know it!
 Life has worked in your favor.
 It's time to ponder the glass half-full side of life, even if just for a moment.

 Now, I'm not here to talk rainbows and magic ponies.
-Let's talk fact —that is, real reasons to appreciate the life you have.
+Let's talk facts—that is, real reasons to appreciate the life you have.

-Let's look at the statistics so you can see how you've beat the incredible odds already—and you're continuing to do so every day.
+Let's look at the statistics so you can see how you've beaten the incredible odds already—and you're continuing to do so every day.

 You've Already Won Life's Lottery